streamsupport/streamsupport/Readme.txt

    http://openjdk.java.net/jeps/269

    * streamsupport-literal (Java 9 JEP 269 Collections factory methods)

-   From release 1.5.3 onwards streamsupport-literal can be used without any dependencies.

  - As of release 1.5.3 streamsupport detects when it is running on a stream enabled Android 7+ device and automatically delegates to the